Cross impact in derivative markets: Examples

 and we will employ a similar notation for other functions of the implied volatility $\hat \sigma^i_t$.
-We then have an underlying consisting of $N = 1 + Q$ instrument, of which only one is tradeable (the spot), and where the other $Q$ factors correspond to non-tradeable volatility factors.
+Our instruments thus comprise $N = 1 + Q$ factors, of which only one is tradeable (the spot), and where the other $Q$ factors correspond to non-tradeable volatility factors.
 The sensitivities of the system in this case correspond to

 where $q=1, \dots, Q$ and where, as it is customary in the literature on option pricing, we have introduced the \emph{vega}

 and the sensitivities of the volatility surface to $ \bvarsigma_t$